jenkinsci/postbuildscript-plugin/README.md

 ## Release Notes

+### Version 2.1.0

+Dan Clayton added the BUILD_RESULT variable to allow handling script actions depending on the build result.

 ### Version 2.0.0

 Refactored the way, how script files are differentiated.
 This ensures extensibility and helps removing redundant code.